Arctic Station, DK

 Facilities

-The main building (660 m2) can accommodate 39 guests there is a room with audio-visual equipment and a power projector, a living room, canteen and kitchen facilities.
+The main building (660 m2) can accommodate 39 guests, there is a room with audio-visual equipment and a projector, a living room, canteen and kitchen facilities.

 In addition to the main building, the station also consists of:

-Private home for the chief scientist (120 m2; + basement)
+Private home for the scientific coordinator (120 m2; + basement)

 Workshop and garage (70 m2)